kost/glancelog/README.md

 Filter files contain regular expressions (one per line) that define what should be replaced with `#`.

+### Embedded Default Filters

+**glancelog includes embedded default filter files** that are compiled directly into the binary.
+These filters work automatically as a fallback when no external filter files are found, ensuring the tool works out-of-the-box without requiring separate filter file installation.

 ### Filter Search Paths

 glancelog searches for filter files in the following locations (in priority order):